 In the current climate of festivals in Australia, there are literally thousands of one-day, weekend and week-long music festivals popping up.

-How to know which to attend, before they become too popular and over-crowded?
+How to know which Australian festivals to attend before they become too popular and over-crowded?

 Wide Open Space – Central Australia

 Three days of the best Australian underground beats held in a resort at the MacDonnell ranges, each May.
 What an experience if you are planning to travel Australia!

 Wide Open Space is around an hour’s drive out of Alice Springs.
 A ‘best kept secret’ this festival relies on volunteers and grant funding to proceed each year.
 Offering a “mental, emotional, social, cultural and environmental landscapes of the desert”

-Eleven years strong, this festival is the only event of its kind in the area, providing the ultimate cultural experience while travelling Australia.
+Eleven years strong, this festival is the only event of its kind in the area, providing the ultimate cultural experience while travelling in Australia.

 To top it off, in the true Australian way, the festival has an official ‘Good People Policy’.
 Quite simply “DON’T BE A DICKHEAD”